 - Behavioral detections

 - Microsoft Threat Experts

 As Gartner states, EPP solutions are important for detecting and and preventing file-based malware, malicious scripts and memory-based threats, and for investigating and responding dynamically to them.

 Unified Endpoint Management

-Curious about other technology areas?
-Gartner makes Magic Quadrants for just about everything.
-Search for a category alphabetically here.
+It turns out Microsoft stayed high on the leader list for UEM in 2021 too, while others fell.
+Check out that Magic Quadrant or search for a category alphabetically here to see other past charts.
 Official Magic Quadrant documents are available for purchase, or you can just browse summaries, inclusion criteria, and vendors.